Brushe History, Family Crest & Coats of Arms

 Early Origins of the Brushe family

-, where the name first appeared in the early 14th century and remained there for centuries to come.
 Many early surnames were representative of the profession to which the first bearer belonged.
-The word "brush" was the same in middle English as it is today, and the name was probably first given to a man who manufactured brushes.
+The word "brush" was the same in Middle English as it is today, and the name was probably first given to a man who made brushes.

 Early History of the Brushe family